Amity University | B.Sc Admissions 2025

 C: Share forfeited balance

 Q 14.
-Identify the correct sequence to find out profit after tax while preparing comparative income statement
+Identify the correct sequence to find out the profit after tax while preparing a comparative income statement

 A. Deduct expenses

-B. Find out total revenue by adding other incomes to revenue from operations
+B. Find out the total revenue by adding other incomes to revenue from operations

 D. Deduct tax